CornwallTechJam/cornwalltechjam.github.io/README.md

 # Cornwall Tech Jam website

-This project is the source for:
+This project was the source for:

 http://www.cornwalltechjam.uk